 Structure and function of all relevant human body systems including: nervous, cardiovascular, respiratory, hematologic, musculoskeletal, gastrointestinal, genitourinary, reproductive, integumentary and immunologic.
 May require 4–8 semester hours dependent on if one course is comprehensive or if two sequential courses (A&P I & A&P II) are taken to satisfy this requirement.
 Animal physiology is not acceptable.

-Psychology 100 level course
+Psychology 100 level course or greater

 Perception, learning, research methods, mental disorders, psychotherapy, history and systems of psychology.